Mississippi is home to various insects, including a diverse array of wasps.

 These types of wasps in Mississippi are typically between 0.5 to 1 inch long.
 Their diet consists of other insects, nectar, and fruit.

-The Northern Paper Wasp is considered beneficial as they help to keep pest insect populations under control.
+The Northern Paper Wasp is considered beneficial as it helps keep pest insect populations under control.

 3. Norton’s Giant Ichneumon Wasp

-Norton’s Giant Ichneumon Wasp (Megarhyssa nortoni) is a species of large, parasitic wasp found in the United States, primarily in Mississippi.
+Norton’s Giant Ichneumon Wasp (Megarhyssa nortoni) is a large, parasitic wasp found in the United States, primarily in Mississippi.

 This wasp species is typically seen in deciduous forests and is particularly fond of decaying trees.
 Its body length can reach over an inch and a half, making it one of the largest species of wasps.